Jennifer Lopez Puts Her Famous Derriere On Display In Curve-Hugging Joggers

-In the wake of the cheating accusations that surfaced after her recent engagement to Alex Rodriguez, the internet has been abuzz with headlines about her fiancé’s alleged affair with Playboy model Jessica Canseco.
-But Jennifer Lopez continued to pay no mind to the allegations and was all smiles as she boarded ARod’s private jet in Miami yesterday.
+In the wake of the cheating accusations that surfaced after Jennifer Lopez’s recent engagement to Alex Rodriguez, the internet has been abuzz with headlines about her fiancé’s alleged affair with Playboy model Jessica Canseco.
+But JLo continued to pay no mind to the allegations and was all smiles as she boarded ARod’s private jet in Miami yesterday.

 According to The Daily Mail, the platinum-selling artist took her beau’s private plane on a mystery trip on Saturday.
 Packing a bevy of suitcases that would suffice for a long-haul trip, JLo made her way onto the aircraft with her two kids, 11-year-old twins Max and Emme, in tow.
 While ARod wasn’t spotted together with the trio, the former New York Yankees baseball player was believed to be traveling with the happy family, noted the media outlet.